j-rattigan/AZ-104/1 - Pre-Req for Azure Admins/2 - Intro to Azure Cloud Shell/3 - How does Azure CS work.md

 ## 🔥 3.
 Analogy
 It’s like a pop-up workshop: Azure builds a workspace on demand, keeps your tools (files) safe in a locker (storage), and packs it up when you leave.

-## ✅ 4.
-One-Sentence Summary
-Azure Cloud Shell works by running a temporary, cloud-hosted container linked to a persistent Azure file share — making it fast, portable, and ready on demand.